 While you can very easily find a web designer who will design a site for you for few hundred dollars — no judgment whatsoever, I get it — just know that there’s quite a lot of time and skill involved in creating a strategic website designed to meet your business objectives.
 With a small budget I can assure you:

-One final caution — if you’re not using a strategy or a scalable solution, a redesign may be needed sooner than you expect.
+One final caution — if you’re not using a strategy or tools that will allow you to scale, a redesign may be needed sooner than you expect.
 Cheap websites without a plan are a false economy.

 5. The more you’re involved in the process, the better the results

 Designers are not magicians — they can’t solve your business problems without your input.
 Sure, they can create a beautiful website you’ll be pleased with, but will your customers?
 Will your bottom line?